Dome vs Bullet Cameras: A Side-by-Side

 Appearance

-Dome-Shaped Cameras: Known for their rounded, dome-like appearance, these cameras blend seamlessly into their surroundings.
+Dome-Shaped Cameras are known for their rounded, dome-like appearance, these cameras blend seamlessly into their surroundings.
 The smooth, non-threatening design makes them less conspicuous and less prone to tampering or vandalism.
 In video surveillance systems, they often add a touch of elegance while remaining discrete.

-Bullet-Shaped Cameras: On the other hand, bullet-shaped cameras have a more linear, cylindrical form factor that projects outward from the mounting surface.
+Bullet-Shaped Cameras, on the other hand, have a more linear, cylindrical form factor that projects outward from the mounting surface.
 Their striking appearance serves as a visible deterrent, often instilling a sense of security in those who see them.
 However, this also makes them more susceptible to tampering attempts.

 Dome cameras typically feature wide-angle lenses along with the capability for 360-degree rotation.
 This allows them to monitor expansive areas and provide comprehensive coverage, making them ideal for large indoor spaces such as shopping malls, offices, and hotel lobbies.
 The full pan-tilt-zoom (PTZ) functionality enables them to deliver panoramic surveillance, minimizing blind spots effectively.